Huskie Athletics will be the program of choice for students pursuing an elite level University student-athlete experience.

 Huskie Athletics provides Saskatoon and area with a little bit of everything for all types of sports fans.

 The 15 different athletic teams compete in the Canada West Universities Athletic Association that spans from Victoria to Winnipeg.
-The Canada West is one of four regions (others include the Ontario Universities Association, Atlantic Universities Association and RESQ) in the 55 member Canadian Interuniversity Sport (CIS).
-The CIS spans from Victoria to St. John’s, Nfld.
+The Canada West is one of four regions (others include the Ontario Universities Association, Atlantic Universities Association and RESQ) in the 57 member U SPORTS.
+U SPORTS spans from Victoria to St. John’s, Nfld.

-With 100 Canada West Championships and 25 CIS Championships under its belt, Huskie Athletics is one of the most dominant programs in the country.
-The program hosted the 2013 and 2014 CIS PotashCorp University Cup presented by Co-op breaking a CIS attendance record.
-The Huskies will now host the 2015 CIS Men's Volleyball Championship.
+With 107 Canada West Championships and 26 national championships under its belt, Huskie Athletics is one of the most dominant programs in the country.

 Huskie teams play at premier facilities built with the fan in mind.
-At Griffiths Stadium in PotashCorp Park, one can take in a football game featuring the three-time Vanier Cup champion Huskies under the tutelage of 30-year CIS coaching veteran Brian Towriss.
+At Griffiths Stadium in PotashCorp Park, one can take in a football game featuring the three-time Vanier Cup champion Huskies.
 Or catch the fast-paced action on the soccer pitch.

 At the Physical Activity Complex, the basketball and volleyball squads field some of the top teams in the conference.
-Men's basketball won the CIS Championship in 2009-10 and have returned to the Final 8 twice since then, while women's basketball have appeared in six of the last seven CIS Championships.
-The volleyball squads have won a combined seven CIS championship banners since 1972.
+Men's basketball won the CIS Championship in 2009-10 and have returned to the Final 8 three times since then, while women's basketball were crowned national champions in 20015-16 and have won the last two conference titles.
+The volleyball squads have won a combined seven national championship banners since 1972.

 In the rustic and homey Rutherford Rink (the second oldest in Canada), the Huskie hockey teams are perennial favourites for the top spot in the conference.
-The men’s hockey team full of junior hockey players now finishing their careers, has won nine Canada West titles and the women captured their first-ever title and a CIS bronze in 2013-14.
+The men’s hockey team full of junior hockey players now finishing their careers, has won 10 Canada West titles and the women captured their first-ever title and a national bronze in 2013-14.
+The hockey Huskies will move into their new home - Merlis Belsher Place in the 2018-19 season.

-Huskie Athletics is also home to wrestling, track & field and cross country teams.
+Huskie Athletics is also home to wrestling, track & field and cross country teams, who each host one home event per year.

 As the sports governing body for student-athletes at the University of Saskatchewan, Huskie Athletics provides the opportunity to students to play sport at an elite level while obtaining a university degree.
 Huskie athletes leave the campus and the University of Saskatchewan with the skills to become successful at work, with family and in the community.